lee2sman/1dimensiondungeon/README.md

 - better core mechanic

+### License

-## Copyleft: This is a free work.
+Copyleft: This is a free work.
 You can copy, distribute, and modify it under the terms of the [Free Art License](http://artlibre.org/licence/lal/en/).